Lukas-Bohez/project-one/frontend/articles/2025-housing-crash.md

 ## The Bankers' Great Heist

-Wall Street didn't just cause the 2008 crash—they learned from it.
+Wall Street didn't just cause the 2008 crashthey learned from it.
 Instead of fixing the system, they weaponized it.

 **The 2025 Banking Cartel:**
 - **BlackRock**: Owns 8% of US single-family homes